Pakistan Air Force: 2011 U.S. raid in Abbottabad

 On the detection of an intrusion, PAF jets on air defence alert were scrambled and the PAF immediately took adequate operational measures as per standard operating procedure.
 The PAF aircraft continued their presence in the Abbottabad area until early morning and later returned to their air bases.

-However, the fact that so many non-stealth aircraft had entered Pakistani airspace, stayed for three hours to carry out a major operation, and that PAF jets only arrived at the location 24 minutes after the American helicopters had left made a senior PAF official term it "one of the most embarrassing incidents in Pakistan's history".
+However, the operation was conducted with stealthy modified versions of the Black Hawk helicopter which used special technology to avoid detection to entered Pakistani airspace, stayed for three hours to carry out a major operation.
+PAF jets only arrived at the location 24 minutes after the American helicopters had left.
+It was one of the most asymmetric capability incidents in PAF history.